Sue Reno: Publications

-Her latest article, "Working with Wet Cyanotype" is featured in the January/February 2018 issue of Machine Quilting Unlimited.
+Her article, "Working with Wet Cyanotype" is featured in the January/February 2018 issue of Machine Quilting Unlimited.
 It's a detailed exploration of this uncommon technique.

 Exhibits

 Her fiber art has been hung in many juried shows including the International Quilt Festival, Quilts=Arts=Quilts at Schweinfurth Art Center, Art Quilts XIII: Lucky Break at the Chandler Center for the Arts, and in museums including the State Museum of Pennsylvania, the Museum of Fine Arts in Bishkek, Kyrgyzstan, the International Museum of Collage, Assemblage and Construction, the Bellefonte Museum, the Robeson Gallery of Pennsylvania State University and Materials Hard and Soft.
 In 2010, her solo exhibit, "Transformation: The Watt & Shand Series", received critical acclaim for the chronicling of the transformation of an historic department store into the Lancaster County Convention Center.
 In 2010, she unveiled a series titled "Flora and Fauna".
 2012 brought new pieces titled "Ginger" and "Bamboo Emerging" into "The Garden" series and additional work in "The Structures" series of various pieces featuring the Columbia, PA Silk Mill.
 Best in Show was awarded for "Squirrel and Locust" in November, 2012 at Integrating a Paradox: Art Quilts XVII at Chandler Center for the Arts.
 2013-2017 featured many additional exhibits.
 For example in 2016, her work was displayed in Tainan City, Taiwan; in 2017, at NASA's Goddard Space Flight Center in Greenbelt, MD and in 2022, at NASA's Unfolding the Universe : A James Webb Space Telescope VR Experience.

-A complete list of her past and upcoming exhibits are linked here: